Japan corporate bank accounts in 2023

 What is Healy Consultants’ fees to open a bank account for my Japanese company?Healy Consultants fees to open a Japanese bank account without travel is US$3,950.

 Japan multi-currency corporate bank account opening is easy if you know how.
-Contact Healy Consultants Group PLC if your Firm needs assistance navigating through the different banking solutions.
+Contact Healy Consultants Group if your Firm needs assistance navigating through the different banking solutions.